-- 20 This paper investigates the salinity content and anomaly evolution in the Mediterranean Sea using observational and - 21 reanalysis products.
-The salinity content increases overall while negative salinity anomalies appear in the western basin - 22 especially around the upwelling regions.
-There is a large spread in the salinity estimates that reduces with the emergence of - 23 the Argo era.
+- 20 This paper investigates the salinity content and anomaly in the Mediterranean Sea using observational and reanalysis - 21 products.
+The salinity content increases overall while negative salinity anomalies appear in the western basin especially - 22 around the upwelling regions.
+There is a large spread in the salinity estimates that reduces with the emergence of the Argo - 23 era.